Welcome to the Tastes of India Podcast.

 How soon can I eat this instant pickle?

-You can eat it the same day, but it tastes best after resting for a few hours as the spices blend well with the lemon pieces.
+You can eat it the same day.
+It tastes best after resting for a few hours though, as the spices blend well with the lemon pieces.

 What dishes does Kerala lemon pickle go best with?

-It’s a staple in Onam Sadya, but also pairs well with plain rice, curd rice, parathas, dosa, or even as a spicy side for simple home meals.
+It’s a staple in Onam Sadya.
+It also pairs well with plain rice, curd rice, parathas, dosa, or even as a spicy side for simple home meals.

 My Recommended Product: